milanofthe/rapidpassives/README.md

-# RapidPassives - DRC-clean RFIC Inductor and Transformer Layout Generation
+# RapidPassives - DRC clean RFIC Inductors and Transformers

 RapidPassives is a tool for generating GDS files for RFIC inductors and transformers with arbitrary numbers of windings and winding ratios.
 In addition to the grometry generators, checker methods are implemented that ensure a valid geometry without clipping or overlap.